dhis2/dhis2-mobile-ui/docs/overview.md

 # Overview

-**DHIS2 Mobile UI library** is an open source design system, it's based on [Compose multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/), is a modern UI toolkit that enables building user interfaces across multiple platforms, including Android and desktop, using a single codebase.
+**DHIS2 Mobile UI library** is an open source design system based on [Compose multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/), a modern UI toolkit that enables building user interfaces across multiple platforms, including Android and desktop, using a single codebase.
 This library simplifies the development process by allowing developers to write Compose UI code once and target both Android and desktop platforms with minimal changes.

 ## Targets